 And Robin, those are only hospital deaths!
 If you died from a drug at home, it’s not counted!
 Not to mention that hospital deaths caused by the medicine or the doctor are severely under-reported and covered up, for obvious reasons!
 So the real number, I’m sure, is much bigger.

 And this number is considered acceptable!
 That’s psora!
 Psora is that we accept poisons as medicines!
 People in England were claiming homeopathy can’t be real because it doesn’t have side-effects!
 So, “real” medicine, apparently, has to be toxic.
 And by the way, that’s what “pharmacy” means in Greek–a place where poisons are made and dispensed.
 A pharmacist is a “poison giver”!

 Well, it’s no secret that these drugs are toxic–their TV ads seem to have no shame about saying so!

 So, we need tautopathic prescribing to antidote these poisons and then get back on track with basic homeopathy!

-Robin, a lot of homeopaths advocate homeopathic vaccinations; for instance, Polio 10M.
-Where do you come down on this?
+Robin, a lot of homeopaths advocate homeopathic vaccinations; for instance, Polio 10M, etc. Where do you come down on this?

-But there’s just no evidence of that!
-And what is the remedy working on if there’s nothing there?
+But there’s just no evidence for that– that Influenzinum 10M won’t do any harm, it will just last a very long time!
+And by the way, what is the remedy working on if there’s nothing there?